shakebugs/shake-docs/docs/android/configuration-and-data/activity-history.md

 </Tabs>

 ### System events
-System events - alse known as app lifecycle events - are tracked automatically and require no additional setup.
+System events - also known as app lifecycle events - are tracked automatically and require no additional setup.

 ### Notifications
 In order for Shake to track notifications throughout your app, add this line where appropriate: